-As a former CEO with the ultimate responsibility for hiring around one hundred employees every year, it often takes months and months to find a great candidate to fill a key role in your team or organization.
-There is nothing more frustrating than finding that the person you choose doesn’t perform, or even worse, performs well but resigns within their first year.
-Yet this occurs all too regularly in organizations, and more often than not it is the fault of the organization, not the new hire.
+As a former CEO with the responsibility for hiring and integrating over 100 of employees every year, there is nothing more frustrating than spending months and months searching for a great candidate to fill a key role in your team or organization, only to find the person you chose doesn’t perform, or even worse, performs well but resigns within their first year.
+Sound familiar?
+Yet this occurs all too regularly in organisations and, more often than not, it is actually the fault of the organisation not the new hire.
 How and why is this so?
 Let me give you my view.

-In my experience the ‘hiring to onboarding’ ratio of time allocated by managers is way out of whack.
-Much more time should be spent onboarding, however after a lengthy and potentially exhausting recruitment process, many hiring managers run out of energy to ensure the new hire has a great onboarding experience.
-Yet the research is clear that 22% of staff turnover occurs in the first 45 days of employment (source: Bersin) and 33% of new hires look for a job within their first six months! (source: HBR) More often than not this is an outcome of poor onboarding.
+In my experience the ‘hiring : onboarding’ ratio of time allocated by managers is way out of whack.
+Much more time should be spent onboarding, however after a lengthy and potentially exhausting recruitment process many hiring managers have run out of energy to ensure the new hire has a great onboarding experience.
+Yet the research is clear: 22% of staff turnover occurs in the first 45 days of employment (source: Bersin), and 33% of new hires look for a job within their first six months (source: HBR).
+More often than not this is an outcome of poor onboarding.

 Fortunately today’s technology can greatly assist managers to improve the onboarding experience.
-When combined with some good old fashion human touch elements, onboarding can become a powerful driver of individual, team and company performance.
+When combined with human touch elements onboarding can become a powerful driver of individual, team and company performance.

-- Pre-start date – the onboarding experience should start no later than when the candidate accepts the role, as this is a key turning point for all involved.
+The onboarding experience should start no later than when the candidate accepts the role as this is the very moment when they are at their most excited and engaged.
 Before the future employee starts is a great time to communicate essential information, collect any necessary details from them, and to surprise and delight the new hire about working with you.
-Remember, in most cases the new hire will be leaving another employer, which can be a difficult time, so pre-start date activities are essential for validating the candidate’s decision about joining you and ensuring on day one that they already feel informed and engaged.
+Remember, in most cases the new hire will be leaving another employer which can be a difficult time, so pre-start date activities are essential for validating the candidate’s decision about joining you and ensuring on day one they already feel informed and engaged with your organisation.

-- Key milestones – Onboarding is at least a 3-6 month process.
+Onboarding is at least a 1-3 month’s process.
 Although some new employees get up to speed quickly, many will take longer.
-I have found it helps to set up reminders to check-in with new hires at the following milestones: 1 week, 1 month, 2 months, 3 months, 6 months.
-If these conversations are built into your regular performance conversations, make sure you allow sufficient time to discuss both the employee’s contribution as well as answering any questions the new employee may have about people, processes, practices and the culture of the broader company.
+I have found it helpful to set up reminders to check-in with my new hires at the following milestones: 1 day, 1 week, 1 month, 2 months, 3 months.
+If these conversations are built into your regular performance catch ups make sure you allow sufficient time to discuss both the employee’s contribution as well as answering any questions the new employee may have about people, processes, practices and the culture of the broader company.
 An interesting alternative or addition to these conversations is to form new hire cohorts where they can share their experiences and learnings with each other.

-- Cultural/strategic integration – too often onboarding is about getting the new hires computer and security access set up, but onboarding is so much more.
-The entire process from before the employee starts to the end of the first year should enable the employee to deeply understand, and most importantly align, with the company’s culture and strategy.
-Not understanding how the organization works and not fitting in culturally are two of top three reasons for difficulty in taking on a new role, according to research by Egon Zehnder.
-Your onboarding process should spend as much time (if not more) on culture and strategic integration as it does on tactical items.
+Too often onboarding is only about getting the new hire’s computer and security access set up, but onboarding is so much more.
+The entire process from before the employee starts to the end of the first year should enable the employee to deeply understand, and most importantly align, with the organisation’s culture and strategy.
+Not understanding how the organisation works, and not fitting in culturally are two of the top three difficulties in taking on a new role according to research by Egon Zehnder.
+Your onboarding process should spend as much time, if not more, on culture and strategic integration as it does on tactical items.

-Many of these tips also apply to existing employees changing roles.
-Even though they have worked in your company before, they still need to be onboarded in their new role, especially if the role is in a different part of the organization or involves significant new relationships.
+Remember, many of these tips also apply to existing employees changing roles.
+Just because they have worked in your company before, they still need to be onboarded in their new role, especially if the role is in a different part of the organisation or involves significant new relationships.

 – Jan Pacas, Managing Director – Flare